Regenerative by Design

 Towards a regenerative future

 ‘As humans, we have a role in accelerating natural regeneration,’ explains Lara Pagnier of Standard Deviation.
 In fact, regeneration should be at the forefront of all human and organisational systems.
-Rodale Institute calculates that moving towards regenerative practices, we would be able to sequester more than 100% of current human emissions of CO2 — by using it as a nutrient of life.
+Rodale Institute calculates that moving towards regenerative practices, we would be able to sequester more than 100 percent of current human emissions of CO2 — by using it as a nutrient of life.
 We can contribute to the health of the planet and move towards a regenerative relationship between us, as a species, and the ecosystems we depend on.

 But what does it mean to design regeneratively?
 Like Interface’s Factory as a Forest project, we can take our cues from nature, and design to simulate the regenerative processes around us.
 We can also consider what ecosystem services our particular environment offers us, such as cleaner air or water, and how we can, in turn, give back to our environment.
 Architect Michael Pawlyn suggests thinking of building materials not just as components to build a structure, but as nutrients that contribute to the building’s ecosystem, and to our wellbeing, too.
 In Iraq, the Al-Tahla Floating Islands of the Ma’dan culture use a single reed species to construct biodegradable structures that work in symbiosis with the local water ecosystem.
 Not only does this six-thousand-year-old technology offer shelter, it also improves local water quality.